pascalegeday/Mapping_Earthquakes/README.md

 # Overview
 This analysis traverses the latest GeoJson data from US Geological Survey website to create insightful data visualizations with interactive features on earthquakes from around the world.

-To view this webpage please click on the link provided: https://pascalegeday.github.io/Mapping_Earthquakes/

 # Resources
 Data Sources
 * Map Styles: https://docs.mapbox.com/api/maps/styles/